akmalds/akmalds3.github.io/README.md

-# pwills.com

-Source for [pwills.com][4], hosted on GitHub Pages.
-Functions as an online resume/portfolio, as well as a place for me to rant & rave about technology and math.
+This webpage was created from the [pwills.com][4], hosted on GitHub Pages.
+Functions as an online resume/portfolio and offers me a chance to tell you about my experience and interests ;-).

 To build the site locally, do